GaidaiIgor/SpectrumSDT/README.md

 0. Prerequisites
     1. Make sure the following packages are installed: `build-essential`, `python3-dev`, `cmake` (3.5+), `gfortran` (9.3.0+), `mpich`, `libblas-dev`, `liblapack-dev`.
+    With the appropriate modifications of the build configuration files, the code should also work with `ifort`.
+In our experience, `ifort` generates much faster code than `gfortran`, therefore we recommend to change the default settings to build with `ifort` on system where it is available.
-    2. Make sure you machine has at least 2GB of RAM (for compilation)
+    2. Make sure you machine has at least 2GB of RAM (for compilation).

 1. Clone the repo
 `git clone https://github.com/IgorGayday/SpectrumSDT`